strawberry-graphql/strawberry/README.md

 ```

 This will create a GraphQL schema defining a `User` type and a single query
-field `user` that will return a hard coded user.
+field `user` that will return a hardcoded user.

 To run the debug server run the following command: